Animation » Example Animations » 35. Swipe to delete

 Code override

 While it might be possible to create this interaction with overrides, it would be way more complicated.
-Not really worth the effort.
+Not really the effort.

 5 comments on “35.
 Swipe to delete”